 I was working with a student recently on speaking to customers.
-I was “the customer” and I felt that this student was just saying anything that came to her mind or was stating something that would please me as a customer.
+I was “the customer” and I felt that the student was just saying anything that came to her mind or was stating something that would please me as a customer.
 Why?
 Because her words were empty.
 She talked fast and in short sentences.
 There wasn’t any intent or focus in her message to me.
 In my conversation with the student, I asked her to “own the conversation” by talking with conviction, intent and meaning.

-Talking with people is a huge task not only in business but also in our personal lives.
+Talking with conviction can be challenging not only in business but also in our personal lives.
 We need to take personal responsibility for what we say to each other.
-Communication skills are crucial in any type of environment whether it is business or personal.
 I can admit, there are times when I have not “owned the conversation” and have regretted it.
-Those are the teaching/learning moments that I came to terms with and decided that I was not going to do that again.
+Those are the teaching/learning moments that I came to terms with and decided that I was not going to do it again.

 It seems that in today’s world, everything revolves around who is to blame for the mess that we are in.
 It’s always someone else’s fault.
 This is where the attack word “you” comes into play.
 Once defensiveness comes into the conversation, the words just fly out of our mouths without realizing what we have said until after we have said it.
 By then, it is usually too late to salvage anything and it damages the relationship.
 By taking responsibility or “owning” the words that we communicate, we would make our relationships better.
 There would be less of the “you” attack words.
 Less “I don’t know” or “I don’t care” or I’m sorry” phrases.

 As individuals, if we own the conversation, the “you” attack word would diminish.
 Taking ownership of the words spoken brings about a richness of not only the words but also in the relationships that we are in.
 It would eliminate the meaningless words into better, more cohesive conversations.

 How to Own the Customer Service Conversation